1926 Nassau hurricane: Out Islands

 On Acklins the hurricane destroyed more than 427 houses, leaving most of the population homeless.
 Many residents perished in the storm surge that enveloped the island, and the survivors were reportedly famished.
 At Snug Corner 91 out of 92 houses were destroyed.
 At Hard Hill the storm claimed 90 more homes.
 At Spring Point the storm leveled a schoolhouse, a church, and 53 homes.
 10 small boats were torn apart as well.
 In the Thompson settlement the storm wrecked three homes.
 At Relief half a dozen people drowned, where 25 homes were destroyed.
 A total of 31 homes were destroyed at Jew Fish and Pine Field.
 The storm destroyed 13 more at Pastell's and 22 at Chester's; at the latter place rising seawater forced nine families to flee to a hilltop, including that of four-year-old Clifford Darling, a future Governor-General of the Bahamas, who was carried to safety in a sack and retrospectively called the storm the "most powerful and frightening" he encountered.
 One person died at Delectable, where 43 structures were destroyed.
 48 homes were wrecked at Pompey Bay, along with many small boats.
 At Binnacle Hill and Aston Key the storm destroyed 26 homes.

 On Crooked Island the cyclone destroyed 153 homes, as well as a church and 39 other structures.
 At Rum Cay it dismantled 11 homes and a few churches.
 The storm dislocated the salt industry, which employed most locals.
 It flooded the salt ponds, destroying 130,000 impbsh of salt.
 317 coconut palms on the cay were blown over as well.
 444 chickens and sheep were killed, and a human death was reported.
 On Long Cay the storm destroyed another 15 homes and damaged many others.
 All of Mayaguana was badly hit, with some loss of life.
 A public school was leveled and 50,000 impbsh of salt were lost at Ragged Island.
 On Long Island the cyclone generated an estimated surge of 4.88 ft, based on SLOSH estimates; this was the highest modelled on record there.
-The southern portion of the island was most severely impacted, with hardly a home left intact.
+The southern side of the island was most severely impacted, with hardly a home left intact.
 On the island the storm wrecked a schoolhouse, four churches, five shops, 23 watercraft, and 230 dwellings, including 25 houses at Clarence Town.
 Several public buildings in Clarence Town were damaged to some degree.
 The storm also leveled a lighthouse each at Simms and North End, respectively; a bridge at the former was badly damaged.
 During the storm 132 persons sheltered and were forced to stay in place for weeks on end due to the destruction of their homes.